Enrise/webqueue/README.md

 # Webqueue

-The message queue with insight.
+The job queue with insight.

-Webqueue makes you more productive when it comes to message queueing.
+Webqueue makes you more productive when it comes to job queueing.

 ## Installation